Design: Design education

-Institutions for design education date back to the nineteenth century.
-The Norwegian National Academy of Craft and Art Industry was founded in 1818, followed by the United Kingdom's Government School of Design (1837), Konstfack in Sweden (1844), and Rhode Island School of Design in the United States (1877).
+In Western Europe, institutions for design education date back to the nineteenth century.
+The Norwegian National Academy of Craft and Art Industry was founded in 1818, followed by the United Kingdom's Government School of Design (1837), and Konstfack in Sweden (1844).
+The Rhode Island School of Design was founded in the United States in 1877.
 The German art and design school Bauhaus, founded in 1919, greatly influenced modern design education.

-Design education covers the teaching of theory, knowledge and values in the design of products, services and environments, and focusses on the development of both particular and general skills for designing.
-It is primarily orientated to preparing students for professional design practice, and based around project work and studio or atelier teaching methods.
+Design education covers the teaching of theory, knowledge, and values in the design of products, services, and environments, with a focus on the development of both particular and general skills for designing.
+Traditionally, its primary orientation has been to prepare students for professional design practice, based on project work and studio, or atelier, teaching methods.

-There are also broader forms of higher education in design studies and design thinking, and design also features as a part of general education, for example within Design and Technology.
-The development of design in general education in the 1970s led to a need to identify fundamental aspects of ‘designerly’ ways of knowing, thinking and acting, and hence to the establishment of design as a distinct discipline of study.
+There are also broader forms of higher education in design studies and design thinking.
+Design is also a part of general education, for example within the curriculum topic, Design and Technology.
+The development of design in general education in the 1970s created a need to identify fundamental aspects of 'designerly' ways of knowing, thinking, and acting, which resulted in establishing design as a distinct discipline of study.